 References and further reading

-Eliot, T. S. (1920) ‘The Love Song of J. Alfred Prufrock’ in Prufrock and Other Observations, New York: A. A. Knopf.
+Eliot, T. S. (1920) ‘The Love Song of J. Alfred Prufrock’ In: Prufrock and Other Observations, New York: A. A. Knopf.

 Freud, S. (1904) Vorlesungen zur Einführung in die Psychoanalyse, Berlin: Gustav Kiepenheuer, trans, J. Strachey and A. Richard as Introductory Lectures on Psychoanalysis, London: Penguin, 1973.